Edward-Khaymanov/MadeNPlay-client/README.md

 </h1>

 <p align="center">
-	This is a client for launching games built on the MadeNPlay platform.
+	Client for launching games built on the MadeNPlay platform. <br />
+	MadeNPlay is a platform for creating multiplayer games in unity.
 </p>